dustin10/kaftui/README.md

 of the application.
 Profiles are stored in the `$HOME/.kaftui.json` file.
 Any other arguments specified when executing the application will take precedence over the ones loaded from the profile.
 See the [Profiles](#Profiles) section below for further details.
-* `--consumer-properties-file` - Path to a `.properties` file containing additional configuration for the Kafka consumer other than the bootstrap servers and group id.
+* `--consumer-properties` - Path to a `.properties` file containing additional configuration for the Kafka consumer other than the bootstrap servers and group id.
 Typically used for configuring authentication, etc.
 * `--max-records` - Maximum number of records that should be held in memory at any given time after being consumed from the Kafka topic.
 Defaults to `256`.